 The Ramblegard system is a unique falls prevention sensor system which is comprehensive yet simple to install and set up, and eliminates the main pitfalls behind many other systems.
+Check out the quick videobelow for an overview and pad positioning tips.
 Here are the main benefits:

 No trailing cables – eliminate hoist damage, trip hazards, risk of strangulation.